microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 -   `fluid-build:task:init` - Trace the task that are created, to show what task is included
 -   `fluid-build:task:init:defdep` - Trace the task dependencies derived from expanding and resolving task definitions
 -   `fluid-build:task:init:dep` - Trace full build graph of leaf tasks (a single command invocation)
--   `fluid-build:task:init:weight` - Weight assigned to each task (where higher weight is prioritized to run first).
+-   `fluid-build:task:init:weight` - Weight assigned to each task (where higher weight is prioritized to run first)

 ### fluid-build:task:trigger